 Published: 11 June 2020

 Connecting with lots of people across different companies and industries is often seen as an important way to find the career you want.
 But how are you meant to do this when lockdown is postponing or cancelling a lot of networking events?
-Alice Mcdougall, Careers, Employability and Enterprise Manager takes you through her techniques for networking from home.
+The Careers and Employability team take you through her techniques for networking from home.

 When it comes to job hunting, we often hear about people who are ‘lucky’ or ‘know the right people’ or were ‘in the right place at the right time’.
 In reality, these things don’t usually happen by chance.
 The expression ‘you make your own luck’ is particularly true to the jobs market where, it’s said, 70% of jobs are never advertised.
 But how do you access the hidden job market?
 How do you put yourself in a position to hear about these opportunities and be invited to an interview, and (hopefully) a job offer?